DialloOracle/analytics-ai/data-mesh/data-mesh-event-sourcing/access-environment-and-explore-setup/access-environment-and-explore-setup.md

 - Access the GoldenGate Stream Analytics environment
 - Access the Helidon environment

-## Access the GoldenGate Stream Analytics environment
+## Task 1: Access the GoldenGate Stream Analytics environment

 1. Once you are in the instance, access the terminal.